Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/sam.md

 ## SAM with CodeDeploy

+- SAM framework natively uses CodeDeploy to update/deploy Lambda functions
+- CodeDeploy will leverage the Traffic Shifting feature using Lambda aliases
+- Pre and Post traffic hooks can be defined to validate deployment
+- Automated rollbacks are supported with CloudWatch Alarms
-- SAM has builtin support for CodeDeploy
+- SAM with CodeDeploy YAML configuration:
-- SAM can do the following things when deploying:
-    - Deploy the new version and automatically create aliases that point to the new version
+    - `AutoPublishAlias`:
+        - Detects when new code is being deployed
+        - Creates and publishes an updated version of the function with the latest code
-    - Gradually shift customer traffic to the new version until we are satisfied that the function works as expected
+        - Points the alias to the updated version of the Lambda function
+    - `DeploymentPreference`: `Canary`, `Linear`, `AllAtOnce`
+    - `Alarms`:
+        - Can trigger a rollback
+    - `Hooks`:
-    - We can define pre-traffic and post-traffic test functions to verify than the newly deployed code is configured correctly
+        - Pre and post traffic shifting Lambda functions used to test the deployment
-    - SAM can roll back the deployment if CloudWatch alarms are triggered